 Best spot-on cat wormer

-Spot-on treatments are probably the most popular option for insect repellent because they're so easy.
+Spot-on treatments are the most popular worming treatment because they're so easy.
 If your kitties don't like tablets, this Droncit Spot On Tubes For Cats may be a better choice so that you don't have to get so intrusive.
 Just pop on the back of their neck and go.
+Customer reviews comment that they find this spot-on treatment the easiest to use, having tried alternatives, albeit it is slightly more expensive than other spot-on treatments.

 Pros